Crystal Springs Dam: Construction

 Schussler's designs called for a projected height of 140 ft.
 At the time there were only 17 constructed dams in the world taller than 95 ft, and all were located outside the United States.
 A majority of these dams were either rock-filled or earth-filled dams, however this approach would not work for Schussler's design, as there were no suitable quarries to procure materials from.
 During the search for quarry sites, a large outcrop of indurated sandstone was located, especially conducive for concrete.
 As such, Schussler switched to a design using mass concrete blocks.

-At the time, the United States had no large-scale manufacturer of cement, leading to Portland cement being transported via ship to San Francisco from Swanscombe, England, which at the time was one of the largest Portland cement manufacturing plant in the United Kingdom, before being sent via rail to San Mateo.
+At the time, the United States had no large-scale manufacturer of cement, leading to Portland cement being transported via ship to San Francisco from Swanscombe Peninsula, which at the time was one of the largest Portland cement manufacturing plant in the United Kingdom, before being sent via rail to San Mateo.
 Sand was brought in from North Beach in San Francisco via ship to Coyote Point Wharf, before using a team of horse-drawn wagons to bring the sand up to the canyon construction site.
 In total, almost a million barrels of sand were used in the construction of the dam.

 The dam was constructed by separately pouring large, 7–9 ft interlocking blocks of the structure in place, and allowing them to set before pouring the adjoining blocks.
 This enabled the blocks to set and harden individually, while also ensuring that the concrete would not crack during the curing process.
 An important design feature is that neither the horizontal nor the vertical joints line up.
 This helps the structure act as a single monolithic construction despite being made of thousands of individual blocks, while also enhancing its structural stability.

 Schussler ensured that each block of the dam was poured with concrete made to the exact proportions of his mix specifications: namely, a water-to-cement ratio of 0.45 was maintained across the project.

 The structure was completed in 1889 at a height of 120 ft, making it the tallest dam in the United States at the time.
 Initially, it was assumed that it would take approximately a decade for the reservoir to fill, however a wet winter in 1889-1890 caused the dam to overflow in just one year, leading Schussler to plan an addition to bring the total height of the dam to 145 ft.
 At the time of its completion, with 157,000 cuyd of concrete, it was the largest concrete structure in the world.

-In 1976, the dam was designated as a California Historic Civil Engineering Landmark by the American Society of Civil Engineers (ASCE).
+In 1976, the dam was designated as a California Historic Civil Engineering Landmark by the San Francisco Section of the American Society of Civil Engineers (ASCE).
 The dam was later designated as a National Historic Civil Engineering Landmark by ASCE in 2023.